-The juvenile are born with approximately 8 inches (20 cm) in length with a greyish-green colouration.
+The juveniles are born with approximately 8 inches (20 cm) in length with a greyish-green colouration.
 They reach maturity with little more than 1 meter in length.
 The juvenile Black mambas are self-sufficient and can fend for themselves from birth, and capable of catching preys as a big a rat.

 Conservation / Threats

 The Black Mamba snake has no special conservation status.
-However, encroachment on its territory due to agriculture is not only putting pressure on the species but also contributes to more potentially dangerous human contact with these deadly african snakes.
+However, encroachment on its territory due to agriculture is not only putting pressure on the species but also contributes to more potentially dangerous human contact with these deadly African snakes.

 The species is considered as Least Concern because of its very large distribution throughout sub-Saharan Africa, with no significant population declines.